mayank408/Motion-Detection/README.md

-# Object-Detection
+# Motion-Detection
-Object Detection using OpenCv in Python
+Motion Detection using OpenCv in Python

 ![Screenshot](ss.png)